Caught on camera: Leeds police want to identify these people

-West Yorkshire Police need the public’s help in tracing a number of people caught on camera in Leeds.
+West Yorkshire Police are asking for the public’s help in tracing these people caught on camera in Leeds.

-Each of the people featured in this picture gallery is being sought in connection with an ongoing criminal investigation.
+Everyone featured in our latest picture gallery is being sought in connection with an ongoing criminal investigation, but images may be of both potential suspects and witnesses.

-Also in crime: Man fled scene of crash in Low Moor which left woman fighting for life

-Images may be of both potential suspects and witnesses linked to an offence committed in the city.
+Also in crime: Gotcha!
+Crook caught after carrying out burglary wearing GPs tracker

 Anyone who recognises one of the men or women caught on camera is urged to call Crimestoppers in confidence on 0800 555 111.